 Windows contains plenty of files and folders that you don’t really need.
-From hidden caches and old files that you can remove to clear space to files you can actually delete to solve problems, knowing what’s safe to remove can be challenging.
+Between hidden caches, old files that waste space space, and files you can delete to actually solve problems, knowing what’s safe to remove can be challenging.

-Let’s step through some Windows files and folders that are totally safe to remove, and why you might want to do so.
+Let’s step through some Windows files and folders that are totally safe to remove and why you might want to erase them.
 Note that some of these folders are in protected locations, so take care when deleting them.

 1. The Hibernation File